 Make sure to carefully review the card terms, conditions, benefits, and fees before selecting the card that’s right for you.

 Visit the Nova Credit credit card shop to explore cards we recommend for newcomers.
-Once you’ve selected the card you’d like, click "Get Started," then hit the "Apply Now" button to fill out the application form.
+Once you’ve selected the card you’d like, click the "Apply Now" button to fill out the application form.

 When you begin your application, American Express will ask you for information including your name, email address, date of birth, phone number, address, and an estimate of your annual income.
-If you don’t have a Social Security number, you have the option to click a box that says “I don’t have a credit history in the U.S. but have had a credit card or loan in Australia, Canada, India, Mexico or the UK.”
-Clicking this box will allow you to enter a form of driver’s license, passport, green card or visa to allow Nova Credit to share your international credit history with American Express as part of your application.
+You have the option to click a box that says “I don’t have a credit history in the U.S. but have had a credit card or loan in Australia, Canada, India, Mexico or the UK.”
+Clicking this box will allow you to enter a form of driver’s license, passport, green card or visa to allow Nova Credit to share your home country credit history with American Express as part of your application.

 Enter information in your Credit Passport®

-At this stage, Nova Credit will search for your file through our partnerships with credit bureaus in those five countries.
-If your information is successfully authenticated, American Express will use your international credit data to evaluate your application.
-If you are approved, you typically will receive a decision in less than a minute.
-If not, your application may be marked as pending until you’re able to share a little more information with American Express.
+At this stage, Nova Credit will search for your home country credit file through our partnerships with credit bureaus in those five countries (Australia, Canada, India, Mexico or the UK).
+If your information is successfully authenticated by Nova Credit, American Express will use your home country credit data to evaluate your application.
+If you are approved, you typically will receive a decision instantly.
+In some cases, your application may be marked as pending until you’re able to share more information requested by American Express in order to verify your information.
 If you don't qualify for the card of your choice, consider exploring other American Express card options.
 The best way to address questions about your status is to speak to an American Express representative.

 Look out for your card in the mail